FeeFighters/samurai-client-python/docs/django.md

 # Setup

+* Django-South is supported, with migrations included.
+* Django-authentication is required.

 In settings.py:

+    import samurai_client_python.core as samurai

     SAMURAI_CREDENTIALS = samurai.FeeFighters(merchant_key = [your merchant key], merchant_password = [your merchant password])
     SAMURAI_SALT = # A randomly generated string.
 You can use: User.objects.make_random_password(32, string.digits + string.letters)